-If your Xbox 360 doesn’t recognise the device, try the following:
+If your Xbox 360 doesn’t recognize the device, try the following:

 Note The Xbox 360 console can’t format a device, so you have to format the device on a computer.

-Press the Windows icon key and the R key at the same time to open the Run dialogue box.
+- Press the Windows icon key and the R key at the same time to open the Run dialog box.

 Note All the data is erased when you format the storage device.

-The Xbox 360 might not provide enough power to the device.
-If your device uses an AC power adaptor, you may have to plug in the power adaptor when the device is connected to your Xbox 360 console.
+- The Xbox 360 might not provide enough power to the device.
+If your device uses an AC power adapter, you may have to plug in the power adapter when the device is connected to your Xbox 360 console.

 Solution 4: Verify that the content is compatible with Xbox 360